iStock | Nikolaeva Elena

 Editor’s Note: The following article was adapted from Techletter, with permission from Pinto & Associates.

 Americans have more pets than ever before.
-According to the Forbes Advisor, 65.1 million U.S. households own a dog, while 46.5 million households own a cat, not to mention birds, rabbits, guinea pigs, hamsters, and ferrets.
+Forbes Advisor reported that 65.1 million U.S. households own a dog, and according to the World Animal Foundation, as of 2024 there are 73.8 million pet cats are living in U.S. And don't forget about other pests such as birds, rabbits, guinea pigs, hamsters, and ferrets.
 Pet ownership has important implications for pest control.
 For example, cat owners commonly leave dry food out 24 hours a day for Tabby to nibble on as she pleases

 Unfortunately, pet food also makes wonderful pest food.
 In fact, entomologists who study cockroaches usually rear them on a diet of dry pet chow.
 Cockroaches and flies also feed on the nutrients left in pet feces.